-The Certificate of Completion (CCL) Detention Services program is designed to prepare students who are interested in a career in the field of detention and also upgrade the skills of those presently working in the field.
+The Certificate of Completion (CCL) in Detention Services program is designed to prepare students who are interested in a career in the field of detention and also upgrade the skills of those presently working in the field.
 The courses examine the services and programs provided to inmates as well as legal issues affecting both the incarcerated person and those working within the setting.
 The courses also focus on management techniques, security and emergency procedures, and detention facility training.
-Students will study current issues dealing with different types of inmates, and the variety of problems encountered with these individuals.
+Students will study current issues dealing with different types of inmates and the variety of problems encountered with these individuals.

+Required C lourses: 18

-LET130 Detention Officer Training
+LET130 Detention Officer Training 2

-LET132 Introduction to Correctional Law
+LET132 Introduction to

+Correctional Law 3

 LET134 Special Needs Issues and

-Communication
+Communication 2

 LET135 Problem Solving and Crisis

-Management
+Management 2

-LET136 Detention Security Procedures
+LET136 Detention Security Procedures 2

 LET138 Detention Officer Emergency

-Procedures
+Procedures 1

-LET139 Detention Facility Training
+LET139 Detention Facility Training 2

-LET141 Detention Defensive Tactics
+LET141 Detention Defensive Tactics 4